 Shashlik is perfect for a barbecue.
-Delicious lamb cubes with sweet peppers, tomatoes,
+Delicious lamb cubes with sweet peppers, tomatoes, mushrooms and bacon.

 Finely chop the onions.

 Cut the lamb into 2.5cm / 1in cubes.

 Cut each bacon rasher in half (width way).

 Cut the pepper in half, remove the seeds and pith.
 Then cut into 2.5cm / 1in cubes.